Rear Delt Cable Fly: Muscle Worked, Tips & Alternate

 Single Arm Cable Rear Delt Fly

-1. Lean forward at the hips, place your right hand on your thigh and hold a dumbbell in your left hand with your arm extended straight down.
+4. Hold a handle in your left hand with your arm extended straight down.

-• Pull slowly so that you are in control of the weight at all times.
+• Pull slowly so that you are always in control of the weight.

 • Remember to exhale while you exert.